-Americans are sports fanatics and we have many different types of sports that we focus on throughout the year.
+As Americans, we tend to be sports fanatics.
 Whether your favorite is football, baseball or soccer, sports have been known to teach us some of our most valuable lessons in life.
 But did you know that sports can teach you about fostering dogs as well?

-Always shake hands – A common ritual at the end of kids’ sports games is for them to shake hands and say “Good game” regardless of who won or lost.
-The same holds true for your foster dog.
+A common ritual at the end of kids’ sports games is for them to shake hands and say “Good game” regardless of who won or lost.
+While this sign of good sportsmanship may be benched in the age of social distancing, the same values hold true for your foster dog.
 Taking the time to teach them new tricks such as shaking hands, can go a long way to support your campaign for finding them a forever home.
 Part of the reason local animal shelters rely so much on foster homes is that many dogs do not thrive in an animal shelter environment and there’s definitely not time enough to teach them the finer points of sit, shake and lay down.
-Yours is an important role in their long-term success.
+Your role is vital in their long-term success.